kingyue737/nuxt-echarts/docs/content/index.md

 Client / Server Side Rendering [ECharts in Nuxt]{.text-primary}

 #description
-Nuxt Echarts cannot only integrate Apache ECharts™ in the browser but also render on server side via Nuxt Server Component.
+Nuxt ECharts cannot only integrate Apache ECharts™ in the browser but also render on server side via Nuxt Server Component.

 #links
   :::u-button